remnrem/luna-doc/docs/merge/merge.md

 ## Folder naming conventions

-- All dictionaries must be in a single folder (passed via the -d option)
+- All dictionaries must be in a single folder (passed via the first parameter)

 - All individual data should be in individual subfolders within a study folder: e.g.